peter88213/nvhelp-de/source/section_view.rst

    :alt: Screenshot

-If you want to associate characters, locations, and items with the section kann man do it here by adding the element to a list of relationships.
+If you want to associate characters, locations, and items with the section können Sie do it here by adding the element to a list of relationships.

 Alter anzeigen
-   If a section is dated kann man call up the ages of the related characters who have `birth dates <character_view.html#biographie>`__.
+   If a section is dated können Sie call up the ages of the related characters who have `birth dates <character_view.html#biographie>`__.

 Hinzufügen Relationship